amiralito/PERU/03_Phylogenetic_tree_construction_and_analyses.md

+# Phylogenomics of PERU and FLS2 LRR-RK immune receptors in Solanaceae plant family
 # Part three - Phylogenetic tree construction and analyses

 To study the phylogenetic relationships of LRR-RK sequences, we first extracted their PK domains and aligned them with the PK domains of reference LRR-RKs using *MAFFT*.
 The resulting alignment was then used to construct phylogenetic trees using *FastTree*.
 This was done for all four sets of sequences deposited in the supplementary material: LRR-RKs, Subgroup XII, PERU, and FLS2.